Liu Xiening

 Liu Xiening (刘些宁, 류셰닝), also known by her English name Sally Liu or simply Sally, is a Chinese actress, singer and dancer.
 She is a former member of South Korean girl group Gugudan.
-She achieved recognition in China after finishing sixth in the survival show "Produce Camp 2020", where she became a member of girl group BonBon Girls 303 for two years.
+She achieved recognition in China after finishing sixth in the survival show Produce Camp 2020, where she became a member of girl group BonBon Girls 303 for two years.
 Following the group's disbandment in July 2022, Liu is currently active as an actress.

 Early life

-Liu was born in Shenzhen, Guangdong Province, China on October 23, 1996.
-She attended Beijing Contemporary Dance Academy with the hope of becoming a dancer or member of a dance group.
+Liu was born in Shenzhen, Guangdong Province, China.
+She attended Beijing Contemporary Music Academy, majoring in dancing with the hope of becoming a dancer or member of a dance group.
 Her plan changed when, in 2015, she was scouted by representatives of Jellyfish Entertainment.
-After passing the audition process, she moved to South Korea, where she became a trainee under the talent agency.
+After passing the audition process, she moved to South Korea, where she became a trainee under the talent agency for five mere months.

 Career

-Pre-debut

-Prior to her training period in South Korea, Liu appeared in a commercial in China.

-2016-2018: Gugudan
+2016–2018: Gugudan

-She had been a trainee for five mere months before she debuted as a member of Gugudan on June 28, 2016, with the mini album Act.1 The Little Mermaid.
+On June 28, 2016, Liu debuted as a member of Gugudan with the mini album Act.1 The Little Mermaid.
 Liu was positioned as the group's lead dancer and rapper.

-Gugudan went on to release their second mini album, Act.2 Narcissus, in February 27, 2017.

-In the same year, Liu became the regular host of OnStyle's beauty-focused variety show, "主題派對".
+In 2017, Liu became the regular host of OnStyle's beauty-focused variety show.
 She also performed as a dancer at the 5th V Chart Awards in Macau.
 It marked her first time completing a solo schedule without other Gugudan members.

-On November 8, Gugudan released their first single album, Act.3 Chococo Factory.

-The group released their second single album, Act.4 Cait Sith, on February 1, 2018.
-The same year also saw Liu coming back to China temporarily to film her debut web drama, "Hello Debate Opponent".
+On February 1, 2018.
+Liu temporarily returns to China to film her debut web drama, Hello Debate Opponent.
 Following her return to South Korea, Gugudan released their third single album, Act.5 New Action, on November 6.

-The end of the promotion period for the mini album was quickly followed by the group's first ever solo concert.
-Titled “gugudan 1st Concert Play”, it was held on December 1 and 2 at the Ewha Womans University Auditorium in Seodaemun District, Seoul.

-2019: Gugudan's Hiatus and Return to China
+2019: Gugudan's hiatus and return to China

 As Gugudan kicked off the start of their fourth year, the group's number of activities began to decline drastically and they entered their unofficial hiatus era.
 During this time, Liu made her way back home to China.

-On April 15, "Hello Debate Opponent" was broadcast on Mango TV.
+On April 15, Liu officially made her acting debut when Hello Debate Opponent was broadcast on Mango TV.
 On July 12, Liu announced on her official Weibo account that she had joined Hot Idol.
-The agency would work with Jellyfish Entertainment to manage all her activities in China.

 Later that year, Liu participated in Supernova Games 2019, which was broadcast on Tencent Video from October 12 to November 9.